 In column 1 only the set of internal macroeconomic variables is used, so that results can be easily compared to those of Veiga (1999).
 All variables except the change in reserves, TR, were lagged one period in order to account for simultaneity problems.
 Real effective exchange rate depreciation (Reer), budget surpluses (FB/GDP), increasing reserves (TR) and higher GDP growth (GDP) reduce the probability of failure of a stabilization program, while the stock of reserves (TR/Imp) and the current account balance as a percentage of GDP (CA/GDP) do not seem to matter.
 Except for these last two variables, results are in line with those of Veiga (1999).
-Although the pseudo-R2 is relatively low (0.17), the percentage of correct predictions is quite high (93%).
 Results remain the same when TR/Imp and CA/GDP are excluded from the model (column 2).

 The model of column 3 adds a set of external assistance and external shocks variables to the estimation of column 2.
-While increasing oil prices since the beginning of the stabilization, OIL, increase the latter's probability of failure, IMF arrangements (IMF), U.S.
+While increasing oil prices since the beginning of the

-$^{^{8}}$ TR was not lagged because the big drops in reserves that often lead to the impossibility of maintaining an ERBS tend to happen in the quarter of failure and not before.
+8 TR was not lagged because the big drops in reserves that often lead to the impossibility of maintaining an ERBS tend to happen in the quarter of failure and not before.